Narotam-Mishra/react-native-learning/ReadMe.txt

 # `justifyContent` property aligns items based on the main axis.

 # Possible values of `justifyContent` are :- flext-start, flex-end, center, space-between, space-evenly & space-around

+## Lec 30 - Align Items (3:15)

+# `alignItems` property defines the default behavior for laying out flex items along the container's cross-axis.
+It works similarly to `justifyContent` property but in the perpendicular direction.

+# By default the value of `alignItems` property is set to `stretch` that means the flex items will stretch the entire length of the Cross axis which typically flows from left to right.

+# We can think of `baseline` as the line upon which the most letters sit in a word like, `Sphinx`.
+Relating this to flexbox the `baseline` value will align flex items based on their contents baseline.

+# Possible values of `alignItems` property are - `stretch`, `flex-start`, `flex-end`, `center` & `baseline`